gapgag55/100-days-learning/README.md

 Machine Learning with ML5.js (Cont.)

 **What have I learnt:**
-1. In classification of feature extraction ML5.js is just classifying particular image with specific label
+1. Classification in feature extraction ML5.js is just classifying particular image with specific label
-2. In regression of feature extraction ML5.js releated to assign the number to particular image as the label
+2. Regression in feature extraction ML5.js releated to assign the number to particular image as the label

 **Result:**
 1. [ML5.js: Feature Extractor Regression]()